cade-vs/alter-css/README.md

 ALTER-CSS provides compact implementation of variables and blocks to separate static part of a css from the configuration part.

+ALTER-CSS is written in Perl and has no external dependencies outside Perl's core modules.

+ALTER-CSS takes CSS text with defined variables, blocks and file includes and produce flat CSS file with all variables and blocks values replaced.
+It also supports "color bumping" (see below).

 # VARS

 Variables are defined with $ followed by varname (alphanumeric) at column 1